blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 ### (f) Market
 The market consists of a few tents and blankets with goods for sale that meet daily, setting up just before sunrise and packing up at noon.
-They sell soft rations via produce for 5CP for two pounds, which expire after three days of purchase.
+They sell soft rations ala produce for 5CP for two pounds, which expire after five days of purchase.

 #### Selling goods